ComputeCanada/mc-hub/docs/cluster-lifecycle.md

 - `POST /api/magic-castles/<hostname>/teardown`: create a destroy plan (202), or transition directly to `not_deployed` when there is no Terraform state/workspace.
 Apply planned teardown using the existing `/apply` endpoint.
 - `POST /api/magic-castles/<hostname>/rebuild`: create a fresh build plan for a retained cluster (202).
+- `POST /api/magic-castles/<hostname>/discard-teardown`: discard the current destroy plan and restore the deployed state (204).
 - `PUT /api/magic-castles/<hostname>`: save configuration without a run when `undeployed` is true.
 - `DELETE /api/magic-castles/<hostname>`: remove a verified empty cluster (204).
 This no longer starts resource teardown.
 - Cluster responses include `undeployed`; `not_deployed` is a new durable status.
 Build planning can temporarily change the status while `undeployed` remains true until apply starts.